samueljbruyere-sys/Axiom_Central_Archive/README.md

 # Axiom_Central_Archive

-This repository and its contents are © Copyright Samuel [Last Name], 2025.
+This repository and its contents are © Copyright Samuel Joseph Bruyere, 2025.

 All rights reserved.
 No part of this archive may be copied, reproduced, modified, or distributed without explicit written permission from the author.